Data Architecture Principles

 23. Search Query Logging[By] having applications and databases always log the search queries in detail from users (preferably through a generic service), [it is ensured that] fraudulent and other malicious activities can be recognized and discovered better and faster, [thus] increasing the security, reliability, and stability of the environment and reducing risks and costs. (proposed search query logging details: datetime, username, userrole, context:process/task/application/feature and search text)n/a

 Are some of these data principles of interest to you?
-Give it a thought for a moment!
+Please give it a thought for a moment!

 Download Dataset